When I graduated university back in 2015, there was only one thing I wanted to do, and that was see the world!

 This latter case seems to be more applicable in Bolivia, Peru and Colombia.

-Good sites to book online bus tickets include:
+Good sites we used to book online bus tickets include:

 It is possible to hire cars or motorbikes in many parts of South America and they are a great way to get around.